 Daughter Jenni and her husband Merv Clayton eventually took over the business while raising their family of five.
 They kept to Pat’s vision of stocking the best quality fresh seafood from local fishermen and markets.
 The wharf was transformed into a simple seasonal restaurant, much loved by locals and visitors.

 In 2011 Jenni and Merv’s son Sam and his partner Xanthe, both designers, transformed the wharf into a stylish and unique seafood restaurant, which soon gained a reputation for its imaginative use of fresh seafood and the wine list created by daughter Michaela, SMH Good Living 2008 Sommelier of the Year.

-This year, the old wharf restaurant was removed to make room for a purpose-built restaurant, designed and built by locals LAW Building Design, Parkwood Homes and Verve Building & Consulting.
+In 2017, the old wharf restaurant was removed to make room for a purpose-built restaurant, designed and built by locals LAW Building Design, Parkwood Homes and Verve Building & Consulting.
 The new restaurant is an investment in both this family owned business and its community.
 It is a symbol of the Cregan-Clayton family’s commitment to both.

 You will still find owners Jenni and Merv in the kitchen and market respectively, with the third generation now an integral part of the business.
 And now that the couple are grandparents, hopefully a fourth generation will follow in Pat Cregan’s footsteps.

 Woy Woy Fishermen’s Wharf remains committed to working with and supporting local fishermen, aquaculture experts and farmers to supply the Central Coast with the highest quality sustainable seafood.